reald/anytone-flash-tools/at-d878uv_protocol.md

 > 5702fa002010ffffffffffffffff00000000000000002406
 < 06
 ```
 The checksum is calculated the same way as in the read response.
 1 byte sum over address, length and payload, but not over the "W" byte.
-Contrary the the read memory command it seems not to be possible to set other data length values than 16 (0x10). :angry:
+Contrary to the read memory command it seems not to be possible to set other data length values than 16 (0x10). :angry:

 ### Leave programing session